needle-mirror/com.unity.game-foundation/Documentation~/CatalogItems/InventoryItemDefinition.md

 ## Overview

-An __Inventory Item Definition__ is a [catalog item] providing static data for your item instances.

-It is the only item you can instantiate.
+An __Inventory Item Definition__ represents a template for creating items owned by a player in the game.
+Items can also maintain properties (see Tutorials [06](../Tutorials/06-StaticProperties.md), [07](../Tutorials/07-MutablePropertiesEditor.md), and [08](../Tutorials/08-MutablePropertiesRuntime.md) for reference and examples).
+Once the item definitions are created, you can use them to instantiate instances of __Inventory Items__ in your game.

 ## Editor Overview